mrengy/vanguard-history/README.md

 install wordpress locally or use Local **(edits needed)**

-Ensure you've got a working WordPress account for [history.scvanguard.org](https://history.scvanguard.org).
-If you don't, ask Mike Eng.
+Ensure you've got a working WordPress account for the production site, [history.scvanguard.org](https://history.scvanguard.org).
+Note in order to access the site, first you may need to enter a separate username / password of "historyscv" / "scv1967".
+If you don't have a WordPress account there, ask Mike Eng for one.
 It will make things easier if you use your same username, email address, and password on the local site you'll create next.

 Install [Local app](https://localwp.com/).
 In Local, create a new site.
 Name it "Vanguard History".
+It's recommended to use the same username, email address, and password you have from the production site.
+In Local, click on "open site".
+The URL should be http://vanguard-history.local .
+If it differs, note what it is for the next step.

+Get a backup of the production site from the [All in One WordPress Migration Export page](https://history.scvanguard.org/wp-admin/admin.php?page=ai1wm_export).Note the following settings:

+1. Use: "Find _ replace with _ in the database" to change the url from the production url to your local url.
+Find: "https://history.scvanguard.org".
+Replace with: "http://vanguard-history.local".
+2. Under "advanced options", check only the following:
+    1. "Do not export spam comments"
+    1. "Do not export post revisions"
+    1. "Do not export themes (files)"
+    1. "Do not export plugins (files)"
+    1. "Do not replace email domain (sql)"

 Clone this git repository to your local machine where you'd like to work on it.
 If you're using [MAMP](https://www.mamp.info), it may require you to install in a particular directory (for Mac OS, placing it under "Sites" is a best practice)